marbl/canu/documentation/source/faq.rst

     What parameters should I use for my genome?
 Sequencing type?

 **A**:
     By default, Canu is designed to be universal on a large range of PacBio (C2-P6-C4) and Oxford Nanopore (R6-R9) data.
-You can adjust parameters to increase efficiency for your datatype.
-For example, for higher coverage PacBio datasets, especially from inbred samples, you can decrease the error rate (``errorRate=0.013``).
-For recent Nanopore data (R9) 2D data, you can also decrease the default error rate (``errorRate=0.013``).
+You can adjust parameters to increase efficiency for your datatype:

+    **Nanopore R7 1D**
        With R7 1D sequencing data, multiple rounds of error correction are helpful.
-This should not be necessary for sequences over 85% identity.
+Generally, this is true if you input data has lower identity than 80%.
 You can run just the correction from Canu with the options

     ::